 2018 Plastic Entanglements: Ecology, Aesthetics, Materials, Palmer Museum of Art, University Park, PA

-Title TBD, 2 person exhibit, Lauritzen Gardens Botanical Center, Omaha, NE (forthcoming)
+Metamorphosis, 2 person exhibition with Sayaka Ganz, Lauritzen Gardens Botanical Center, Omaha, NE

 2017 Sea Change, 2 person exhibition with Chris Jordan at the Halsey Institute of Contemporary Art,

 Water Line: A Creative Exchange, Center for Visual Art, Metropolitan State University of Denver, CO

 Made Out of What?!, Design Pavilion, New York, NY